 What is Data Wrangling

 Data Wrangling entails refining, organizing, and augmenting unprocessed data into a well-defined analytical dataset, which is efficient for decision-making.
 In addition, the process involves converting and correlating data from its initial state into a different format, making it easier to access and utilize.
+This is part of the larger conversation around the 8 Stages of Data Preparation for data projects.

 In the context of Power BI, data wrangling can be done using Power Query.
 This tool allows you to connect to various data sources, clean and transform your data, and then load that data into a model for reporting.